imodeljs/imodeljs-samples/agent-app/query-agent/README.md

     * Extract Change Summary information from the Change Set.
     * Dump the contents of the Change Summary as a JSON file to disk.

-1. (Optional) Immediately start the imodel-changeset-test-utility to generate and push change sets by following the procedure documented in it's [README](https://github.com/imodeljs/imodel-changeset-test-utility/blob/master/README.md).
+1. (Optional) Immediately start the imodel-changeset-test-utility to generate and push change sets by following the procedure documented in its [README](../../tools/imodel-changeset-test-utility/README.md).

 ## Run automated tests

-The sample includes some tests to validate it's behavior - these are useful for internal testing:
+The sample includes some tests to validate its behavior - these are useful for internal testing:

 * Use `npm test` to run unit tests
 * Use `npm run test:integration` to run integration tests